Alexander Boy

 Famous people named Alexander

-Alexander Graham Bell is an inventor best known for the invention of the telephone.
+Alexander Graham Bell is an inventor best known for inventing the telephone, founding the Bell Telephone Company, and his work in communication technology.

-Alexander Skarsgård is an actor best known for True Blood, Big Little Lies, and The Northman.
+Alexander Skarsgård is an actor best known for his roles in True Blood, Big Little Lies, and The Northman.

-Alexander Payne is a director best known for Sideways, The Descendants, and Nebraska.
+Alexander Payne is a filmmaker best known for directing Sideways, The Descendants, and Nebraska.

-Alexander Ovechkin is a professional ice hockey player best known for his time with the Washington Capitals and winning the Stanley Cup.
+Alexander Ovechkin is a professional ice hockey player best known for playing for the Washington Capitals, winning the Hart Memorial Trophy, and being an NHL All-Star.

-Alexander Wang is a fashion designer best known for his eponymous label and work with Balenciaga.
+Alexander Wang is a fashion designer best known for his eponymous label, his work with Balenciaga, and his modern streetwear aesthetic.

-Alexander Popov is a former swimmer best known for winning multiple Olympic gold medals in freestyle events.
+Alexander Popov is a swimmer best known for winning multiple Olympic gold medals and setting world records in freestyle events.

 Fictional characters named Alexander

 Alexander Hamilton is a fictional character from the musical Hamilton.
-He is one of the Founding Fathers of the United States and the first Secretary of the Treasury.
+He is one of the Founding Fathers of the United States and serves as the first Secretary of the Treasury.

 U.S. Historical Usage